By Ray Roman | December 29, 2021

 |Width: 8′ 5/5″||View Full Specs: Winnebago Vista|

-At this price point you can expect lots of luxury and high-end amenities and with the Vista you do them.
-Inside you’ll find a king size bed with nightstands on either side, a spacious bathroom with shower, and a well-equipped galley.
+At this price point, you can expect lots of luxury and high-end amenities, and with the Vista, you do them.
+Inside you’ll find a king-size bed with nightstands on either side, a spacious bathroom with a shower, and a well-equipped galley.

 #10.
 Northwood Manufacturing Arctic Fox 25W